duggabe/gr-Draw/README.md

 The drawing block will be in the Block Tree panel under Draw.
 Each Block can have any number of inputs and outputs selected in Parameters.

-Here is a sample screen shot:
+Here is a sample diagram used to design the A/V for GRCon22:

 <img src="./A_V_diagram_22.png" width="562" height="262">